robotpy/pyfrc/README.md

 Internals
 ---------

-The implementation of wpilib that you can run on your computer is contained in the 'lib' directory.
-If you use the 'run_test.py' script to run your tests, it will automatically setup the python path correctly so that loading fake_wpilib will load the correct package.

 The lib/pyfrc/wpilib directory is the code for wpilib directly copied from the RobotPy implementation.
 This code tries to load a module called '_wpilib', which is a binary python module on the robot.
 However, in the directory lib/pyfrc/wpilib/_wpilib there is a python package which emulates a lot of the functionality found in the binary package for wpilib.

-The StartCompetition function is monkey-patched by run_test.py so that the library and test runners can load properly.

 Contributing new changes
 ========================